noofficial/CallTime/README.md

 Then navigate to <http://localhost:8000>.

+## Authentication

+The manager workspace and client portal now require passwords.

+- **Manager access:** the dashboard ships with a built-in password of `10231972Fn*`.
+You can override it by setting `MANAGER_PASSWORD` or supply a precomputed PBKDF2 hash via `MANAGER_PASSWORD_HASH` when starting the API.

+- **Client access:** new campaigns are provisioned with the temporary password `password`.
+Fundraisers select their campaign from the login list, enter the temporary password, and are immediately prompted to create a new one on first sign-in.
+Managers can reset a portal back to the default from the client editor if needed.
+Set `DEFAULT_CLIENT_PORTAL_PASSWORD` in the environment if you want a different temporary password when the server boots.

+Sessions last eight hours and can be ended with the **Log out** button in either the manager workspace or client portal.

 ## Using the donor database

 Open the **Donor database** window from the global toolbar or the active client